 Every organization member has one of three roles:

-| User | Read-only access to business data (contacts, messages, automations).
+Role Description Owner Full access to all organization resources and settings.
+Can manage billing, API keys, and delete the organization.
+Admin Full access to business data.
+Can invite members and manage integrations.
+Cannot manage API keys or billing.
+User Read-only access to business data (contacts, messages, automations).
 Full access to their own user resources (files, preferences).
-Cannot access organization settings. |
+Cannot access organization settings.

 Each organization must have at least one Owner.
 Ownership can be transferred but not removed entirely.